WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/dates-times.md

 ### Time zones

 Generally, include the time zone if your documentation influences a global audience.
 Use the following guidelines to express time zones:
+- Capitalize time zones.
 - Specify the spelled-out time zone region and then the UTC or GMT offset in parentheses.
+Don't insert spaces around the hyphen (-) or plus sign (+).
   **Examples**

+  [tip] Recommended: US Eastern Time (UTC-05:00) [/tip]
+  [tip] Recommended: Indian Standard Time (UTC+05:30) [/tip]
+- Don't abbreviate time zones.
+- If the time is the reader's local time, indicate it accordingly.
+  **Examples**

-  [tip] Recommended: [/tip]
+  [tip] Recommended: The weekly team meeting will start at 7:30 PM  [/tip]

 ## Expressing dates